wesleyegberto/java-new-features/java-loom/README.md

 This project tries to explore the features that Project Loom is bringing to Java.

-At project site, we can see details about it.
+We can see details about it at [project wiki](https://wiki.openjdk.java.net/display/loom/Main).

 > Project Loom aims to drastically reduce the effort of writing, maintaining, and observing high-throughput concurrent applications that make the best use of available hardware.